JTNDev/galaxy-integration-wii/README.md

 which gives the game database is from GameTDB.

 Setup:
-Just download the file here and extract the ZIP into:
+Just download the file in releases and extract the ZIP into:
 C:\Users\coolj\AppData\Local\GOG.com\Galaxy\plugins\installed

 Open up user_config.py and edit the ROM and Dolphin location